peer2peer-io/home/README.md

 Ideas/Features:
 It should be available to dapps and smart contracts.
 We need gateways with Ethereum/ETC networks.
+Consumers should be able to pay with bitcoin/ethereum, etc. Though trusted gateways.
+Corporate consumers should be able to able to pay with traditional ways (banking system).
+They transfer payment to one of the nodes (providers) and provider sells them tokens, or they can say its "computational credits".